 Strategies to Optimize Visual Testing

-By Sakshi Pandey, Community Contributor - August 12, 2022
+By Sakshi Pandey, Community Contributor - October 30, 2024

-The need for Optimization of Visual Testing Techniques
+Importance of Optimizing Visual Testing Techniques

 When trying to solve a problem or execute a task, it is very important to ensure the right tool is used to address it.
 For example, if you need to chop wood to build a fire, the tool of choice should be picked carefully.
 For lighter woods and smaller pieces, an axe would be optimal, however, for more dense woods and larger pieces, using a maul would be far more efficient.